DOJ taps former FBI Director Robert Mueller as special counsel for Russia investigation

 Mueller, who joined law firm WilmerHale in 2014, will resign to avoid any conflicts of interest with firm clients or attorneys, the Justice Department said.

-The White House offered no immediate comment.
-Administration officials there could be seen racing in and out of West Wing offices, formulating a response to the new development.
+At the White House, administration officials Wednesday evening could be seen racing in and out of West Wing offices, formulating a response to the new development.

 White House officials such press secretary Sean Spicer had said as recently as Tuesday there was no need for a special counsel.